Tata patriarch's aviation ambitions a step closer as India opens up

 Tata group, a business empire stretching from Jaguar Land Rover and steel mills in Britain to salt pans and India's cheapest car, has a long history in aviation.

-J. R. D. Tata, the group chairman before Ratan Tata, became India's first qualified pilot in 1929, and set up an airline that was later nationalized as state carrier Air India.
+J. R. D. Tata, the group chairman before Ratan Tata, became India's first qualified pilot in 1929, and set up an airline that was later nationalised as state carrier Air India.

-Under Ratan Tata, the group sought to snap up Air India in a privatization process, later aborted.
+Under Ratan Tata, the group sought to snap up Air India in a privatisation process, later aborted.

 Instead, even as current chairman Cyrus Mistry has sought to wind up some of Tata group's more ambitious projects, Ratan Tata pulled the group back in with two joint ventures.
 For his critics, the intervention was too little, too late.

-In 2013, a year after India liberalized foreign direct investment in aviation, Tata returned, first with AirAsia and then Vistara.
+In 2013, a year after India liberalised foreign direct investment in aviation, Tata returned, first with AirAsia and then Vistara.

 "India's market has only just started and it could provide growth for global aviation for the next 10 or 15 years," said Kapil Kaul, New Delhi-based chief executive of the Centre for Asia Pacific Aviation (CAPA) consultancy.